xplosionmind/pise-notes.club/_notes/Introduction to Philosophy/Meditations on First Philosophy/Fifth Meditation.md

 ---

-After D'Aquino is was natural to distinguish between existence and essence.
+After D'Aquino it was natural to distinguish between existence and essence.

 It's a <q><strong>contradiction</strong></q> to deny God's existence as it is so to deny a geometrical property: God's existence is intrinsic in his perfection.

 A complete change of perspective from D'Aquino, it's a matter of **essence**.
-Nevertheless Descartes

-Descartes turns the critic of D'Aquino to Anselm against D'Aquino himself: existence inseparable from God.
-This doesn't depend on one's thinking, but it's intrinsic in the definition of God.
+Descartes turns the critic of D'Aquino to Anselm against D'Aquino himself: <u>existence inseparable from God</u>.
+This <u>doesn't depend on one's thinking, but it's intrinsic in the definition of God</u>.

 The content of the idea of God it's different from the content of all other ideas: we aren't moving form the mental domain to reality, we already are within reality.

-## Conclusion

-Descartes concludes his meditation by expressing how all

 **Note**: the idea of God is the same for everyone

-this demonstration of God is modeled from mathematical demonstrations.